 Jeff was a founding member of Libra Theater Company, a non-profit theater based in New York City dedicated to mounting quality New York productions while honoring the commitments of its artists.
 Jeff served as Literary Director until 2013, and has been creatively involved with many of their productions.
 He has also worked administratively with Off-Broadway’s York Theatre and Classic Stage Company.

-- In addition to his pursuits as a performing artist, Jeff is an origami artist and teacher through Taro’s Origami Studio in Brooklyn, NY, and a resident graphic designer at Arc Stages, specializing in theatrical promotional materials.
+- In addition to his pursuits as a performing artist, Jeff is an origami artist and teacher independently and with Taro’s Origami Studio in Brooklyn, NY, and a resident graphic designer at Arc Stages, specializing in theatrical promotional materials.

-Jeff is a graduate of the Academy of Classical Acting (MFA), NYU Steinhardt (BM in Vocal Performance), and the Dell’Arte International School of Physical Theatre (Professional Training Program).
-He is a practitioner of the Miller Voice Method, having studied with founders Scott Miller and John Patrick, and shadow-taught at New York University alongside Scott.
-He has also trained circus arts at Circus Warehouse in Long Island City.
+Jeff is a graduate of the Academy of Classical Acting (MFA), NYU Steinhardt (BM/Vocal Performance), and the Dell’Arte International School of Physical Theatre (Professional Training Program).
+He is an associated teacher of the Miller Voice Method, having studied with founders Scott Miller and John Patrick, and shadow-taught at NYU alongside Scott.
+He has also trained circus arts at Circus Warehouse.